Overview of SQL Server on Azure Virtual Machines (Linux)

 To get started, choose a SQL Server virtual machine image with your required version, edition, and operating system.
 The following sections provide direct links to the Azure portal for the SQL Server virtual machine gallery images.

-For more information about how to understand pricing for SQL images, see the pricing page for Linux SQL Server VMs.
+For more information about how to understand pricing for SQL Server images, see the pricing page for Linux VMs running SQL Server.

 |SQL Server 2017||Red Hat Enterprise Linux (RHEL) 7.4||Enterprise, Standard, Web, Express, Developer|

 |SQL Server 2017||SUSE Linux Enterprise Server (SLES) v12 SP2||Enterprise, Standard, Web, Express, Developer|

 |SQL Server 2017||Ubuntu 16.04 LTS||Enterprise, Standard, Web, Express, Developer|

 To see the available SQL Server virtual machine images for Windows, see Overview of SQL Server on Azure Virtual Machines (Windows).

 When you configure SQL Server on Linux, you install the Database Engine package and then several optional packages depending on your requirements.
 The Linux virtual machine images for SQL Server automatically install most packages for you.
 The following table shows which packages are installed for each distribution.

 Related products and services